hetansh9/Operating-Systems-Scheduling-Algorithms/README.md

 2. Shortest Job First
 3. Round Robin

-Scheduler.py has all the implementation of this algorithms with a gantt chart as well.
+Scheduler.py has the implementation of this algorithms with a gantt chart as well.